CarlosMoises20/IDS-software/README.md

 This repository contains the base software implementation for the Intrusion Detection System for LoRaWAN Networks, developed during the final project of MSc in Informatic and Computers Engineering, by the student Carlos Tavares (number 48725) of ISEL Lisbon School Engineering, in 2024/25 school year

-Firstly, for Windows users, it's recommended to install WSL, using the following command:
+Firstly, for Windows users, it's recommended to use WSL, executing the following command to install a Linux environment (for example, Ubuntu):

 ```
 wsl --install